musicsms/oscp-note/Hackthebox/Box/Shoppy/Readme.md

 ```

 # Foothold
-Noticed that in chat, there some programs call password manager running in this server, that could be hint for privilege escalate.
+Noticed that in chat, there some programs call password manager running in this server, that could be hint for privilege escalated.

 Check port running: